toitware/toit-1-wire/README.md

 ## Implementation

-In order to achieve the required precise timings, the implementation off-loads the signal generation and interpretation to the RMT (remote control) module of the ESP32.
+In order to achieve the required precise timings, the implementation offloads the signal generation and interpretation to the RMT (remote control) module of the ESP32.

 It uses 2 of the RMT channels (one for receiving, one for sending).